usnistgov/oscal-xproc3/testing/readme.md

 Apply the House Rules to any XProc in your editor, IDE or Schematron processor of choice, or use the pipelines to validate sets of XProcs.

-One pipeline here will validate all XProcs found in the other project.
+One pipeline here will validate all XProcs found in the repository (outside `/lib`), acquired by producing a file listing using `x:directory`.

 Two more will validate a set of files enumerated in a fourth pipeline, which exists for the sole purpose of collecting these files for processing.